jerrybach98/user-profile-cards/README.md

 * Includes functionality to flag users and send the flagged data to a separate API.

 ## Approach & Thoughts
 I started by watching tutorials and reading documentation for Vue and Tailwind CSS, which led me down a bit of a rabbit hole.
 While I was excited to dive into a new framework, I ended up sticking with my strengths in Vanilla JavaScript, as Vue would probably take a couple of days to learn and implement.
-As for Tailwind, I chose to stick with it because it was intuitive and I wanted to showcase my ability to learn new tools. <br />
+As for Tailwind, I chose to stick with it because it was very intuitive and I wanted to showcase my ability to learn new tools. <br />

 One thing I realized while coding was how much I rely on Ruby's syntax sugar; subconsciously writing code in Ruby.
 Having spent most of the past year coding in Ruby/Rails, there was a brief syntax adjustment period, but it quickly came back to me after reviewing JavaScript style guides, revisiting old projects, and actually writing the code. <br />